-It can also be referred to as Asperger’s (primarily differentiated from Autism by the person’s language skills), Autism, Autism Spectrum Disorder (ASD), Classical Autism, High Functioning Autism, Kanner Autism, Pathological Demand Avoidance (PDA), and Pervasive Developmental Disorder (PDD).
+It has also been referred to as Asperger’s (primarily differentiated from autism by the person’s language skills), autism, Autism Spectrum Disorder (ASD), classical autism, high functioning autism, kanner autism, Pathological Demand Avoidance (PDA), and Pervasive Developmental Disorder (PDD).

 These different terms are used by different groups of people, depending upon the agenda of their diagnosis, the toolkits used to for the diagnosis, as well as the primary characteristics of the person undergoing the diagnosis.
-In the UK, ASD is the most commonly used term, particularly by medical professionals.
-Here at the Autism Information and Advice service, we prefer to use the term ASC, as this is becoming more commonly used by the ASC community, as the language has more positive connotations.
-The important thing to note is that the variety of names used to describe ASC and the traits they refer to reflect the wide array of ways ASC is experienced.
+In the UK, ASD is the most used term, particularly by medical professionals.
+Here at the Autism Information and Advice Service, we prefer to use the term ASC (autism spectrum condition), as this is becoming more commonly used by the autistic community, as the language has more positive connotations.
+The important thing to note is that the variety of names used to describe autism and the traits they refer to reflect the wide array of ways autism is experienced.

-As ASC is a condition that affects how a person perceives the world around them, many aspects of everyday life can therefore be much more challenging for a person with ASC.
-Activities that neurotypical (the word used to describe people who do not have ASC) individuals often take for granted, can in fact be overwhelming for a person with ASC.
+As autism is a condition that affects how a person perceives the world around them, many aspects of everyday life can therefore be much more challenging for an autistic individual.
+Activities that neurotypical (the word used to describe people who do not have autism) individuals often take for granted, can in fact be overwhelming for an autistic person.
 For example, shopping at the supermarket, going to the cinema, attending a job interview, or going on a night out.
-All these activities include navigating a series of unpredictable situations, interacting and communicating with lots of different people, and coping with a variety of competing sensory experiences.
-When we consider this, it is easy to understand why people living with ASC often describe the social world as overwhelming and significantly anxiety inducing.
+All these activities include navigating a series of unpredictable situations, interacting, and communicating with lots of different people, and coping with a variety of competing sensory experiences.
+When we consider this, it is easy to understand why autistic individuals often describe the social world as overwhelming and significantly anxiety inducing.

 - Interacting and communicating with others – especially strangers

 - Integrating competing sensory experiences – including touch, noise, smell and light and colours